ADHD Medications, ADHD Diet, and Alternative Treatments

 Become an even better parent to your ADHD Child or Teenager!
 Knowing how important parent training is when raising a child or teenager with ADHD - and also knowing how expensive it can be - we have created our "Success with ADHD" parent training course for you!
 It's like Continuing Education for parents!

-This is an online video course, where you will receive one or more videos each week, each about 15-20 minutes long - just right for the busy life we all seem to have.
+This is an online video course of 17 Videos, each about 15-20 minutes long - just right for the busy life we all seem to have.
 Plus we have included 3 bonus ebooks, including our ADHD Eating Program, and 101 Classroom Interventions.

 You Will Get Even Better at Parenting Your ADHD Child or Teenager to Success!